precice/elmer-adapter/README.md

 Partitioned heat equation is thoroughly tested for explicit coupling and gives correct results for an Elmer-Elmer coupling and for Elmer-FEniCS coupling (where Elmer is the Dirichlet participant).
 If Elmer is the Neumann participant in Elmer-FEniCS coupling, problems occur (probably due to the flux computation, see thesis of Hisham Saeed for details).

 The example case `Perpendicular_Flap` is currently only a monolithic simulation, but a good starting point for FSI.
-See (the perpendicular flap tutorial)[https://github.com/precice/tutorials/tree/master/perpendicular-flap] for details.
+See [the perpendicular flap tutorial](https://github.com/precice/tutorials/tree/master/perpendicular-flap) for details.

 `Coupler_Solver.F90` is currently duplicated for every example.

-# Development History
+## Development History

 The initial version of this adapter was developed by [Hisham Saeed](https://github.com/HishamSaeed) during his work on his [master's thesis](https://mediatum.ub.tum.de/604993?query=hisham&show_id=1636717&srcnodeid=604993) under supervision of [Benjamin Rodenberg](https://www.in.tum.de/i05/personen/personen/benjamin-rodenberg/).

+The adapter was updated for preCICE v3 by [Alihossein Sepahvand](https://github.com/tapegoji).